phalcon-orphanage/docs/en/reference/views.rst

     }

-A variable with the name of the first parameter of setView() will be created in the view, ready to be used.
+A variable with the name of the first parameter of setVar() will be created in the view, ready to be used.
 The variable can be of any type, from a simple string, integer etc. variable to a more complex structure such as array, collection etc.

 .. code-block:: html+php